 3) Lack of Involvement

 - Employee participation is vital to achieving long term Lean goals.
-Implementing Lean is a cultural and people change.
+Implementing Lean is a culture and people change.
 Managers need to talk to their staff; Employees typically have more in-depth knowledge and visibility on their work.
 The greater the line of communication the greater chance employees will support process improvement initiatives.
 Expecting success without gaining proper insight and mutually engaging employees is a recipe for failure.

 4) Not Educating Employees